teremterem/WebResearch/README.md

 Every interaction between agents happens through message sequence promises:

 - `web_search_agent.trigger()` returns promises, not actual results
-- When appending to `collected_web_information`, we're appending promises
 - The final synthesis waits for the promises to be resolved

 ### 2. Non-blocking Parallelism